drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 **Fullscreen Parameter:** /fullscreen<br>
 **Fullscreen Parameter:** /windowed<br>

-This emulator is available for Windows-x64.
+This emulator is available for Windows-x64.<br>
+You can download this emulator on the [Official Website](https://www.winuae.net/download/).<br>

 .